Start With Shape, Buoyancy, and Stool

 If It’s Overfeeding or Constipation

-Skip the next meal or two completely to give their digestive system time to catch up.
-Ensure water temperature is optimal and stable at 16-18°C to support metabolism.
-After an appropriate fast, consider offering only small amounts of easily digestible food initially.
+Skip the next meal or two to give the digestive system time to catch up.
+Keep water cool and stable.
+After an appropriate pause, consider offering a small amount of a familiar staple food.

 If bloating is accompanied by floating behavior, see axolotl floating for additional troubleshooting guidance.